 If a student becomes ill during the school day, the student should report to the school health clinic where the nurse will assess the student and determine proper care and/or decide if the student should be dismissed home.
 If your student has a known illness that is likely contagious please be courteous to others and keep your student(s) at home until symptoms such as fever, diarrhea and/or vomiting have not occurred for 24 hours.
-No student, regardless of age, is a allowed to leave school unless the nurse or receptionist has permission from a parent for the current school day.
+No student, regardless of age, is a allowed to leave school unless the nurse or attendance office has permission from a parent for the current school day.

 Students will be sent home and should stay home from school due to illness if any of the following are present:

 - fever of 100 degrees or higher in the past 24 hours

 - vomiting and/or diarrhea in the past 24 hours

 - unknown rash